 In order to avoid possible data conflicts, the admin will create two custom apps: one for the canary release, and one for the stable release.
 This keeps the backups, snapshots, and clone operations separate for the two groups of Kubernetes objects.

-After she adds the cluster to Astra, her next step is to define a custom app.
-To do this, she clicks the + Define custom app button on the Apps page.
+After the team adds the cluster to Astra Control, the next step is to define a custom app.
+To do this, the team clicks the + Define button on the Apps page.

-In the pop-up window which appears, she sets
+In the pop-up window which appears, the team sets

-devops-canary-deployment as the app name.
-She chooses the cluster in the Compute drop-down, then the app’s namespace from the Namespace drop-down.
+devops-canary-deploymentas the app name.
+The team chooses the cluster in the Cluster drop-down, then the app’s namespace from the Namespace drop-down.

-After defining the custom app for the canary deployment, she repeats the process for the stable deployment.
+After defining the custom app for the canary deployment, the team repeats the process for the stable deployment.

-When she has finished creating the two custom apps, she can treat these resources as any other Astra application.
-She can clone them, create backups and snapshots, and create a custom Protection Policy for each group of resources based on her Kubernetes labels.
+When the team has finished creating the two custom apps, they can treat these resources as any other Astra Control application.
+They can clone them, create backups and snapshots, and create a custom Protection Policy for each group of resources based on the Kubernetes labels.